U.S. Soccer scores victory in equal pay suit with women's team players

 The trial date is set for June 16.

-A spokeswoman for the team said “we are shocked and disappointed” with the decision.
+Molly Levinson, a spokeswoman for the players, said that they plan to appeal the decision.

+“We are shocked and disappointed,” said Levinson.
+“We will not give up our hard work for equal pay.

+“We are confident in our case and steadfast in our commitment to ensuring that girls and women who play this sport will not be valued as lesser just because of their gender.”

+Players had been seeking $66 million in damages under the Equal Pay Act.

+The women’s national team beat Netherlands to claim its fourth World Cup title last summer, as the stadium rang with chants of, “Equal Pay, Equal Pay,” catapulting its players into the spotlight.

-Team co-captain Megan Rapinoe tweeted: “We will never stop fighting for EQUALITY.”
+Team co-captain Megan Rapinoe, who on Thursday appeared with presumptive Democratic presidential nominee Joe Biden in a livestreamed event tweeted: “We will never stop fighting for EQUALITY.”

+Forward Tobin Heath wrote on social media: “This team never gives up and we’re not going to start now.”

+The U.S national team’s long-running feud with U.S. Soccer has been a very public and bitter battle with athletes and celebrities, from Billie Jean King to Congresswoman Alexandria Ocasio-Cortez rallying around the women’s cause.

 Reporting by Amy Tennery and Steve Keating; Editing by Sandra Maler